lizzieinvancouver/chillingconcepts/_dothisChilling.md

 * Doing currently ...
 START on \subsection*{Develop cross-disciplinary models with falsifiable predictions} and fix it (and review vvdm comments in it)

 1. Address `FIXME` in the tex file
-2. Reduce references to box 1 by moving critical text from Box 1 into main text (though Justin is supposed to flag what we need to add)
 3. Fix the ending (see issue 10)
-4. Remove Box 2
 5. Re-do abstract
 6. Fix Figure 3 so we can use it.
 7. Finalize addressing vvdm comments once he replies in issue 10

+Have done:
+* Remove Box 2
+* Reduce references to box 1 by moving critical text from Box 1 into main text (Justin flag what we need to move/add and I did that)

 ## What I did in Summer 2025
 It's July, let's get the party started.